 The purpose of a president's first Inaugural Address is to lay out their vision of the United States of America.
 Most often, this address explains their goals for the country, and how they will seek to bring together the people of this nation after what may have been a contentious election.

 The newly elected president's goal most often is to provide Americans with an uplifting, uniting, and hopeful promise of what will happen in the next four years, and to share with other nations how the next four years will unfold.

-Another important symbolic aspect of the presidential inauguration is that, historically, the previous president attends as a symbol of a transition of power between elected leaders, but this is not required; John Adams, John Quincy Adams, and Andrew Johnson all chose not to attend the inauguration of the men to whom they lost.
-Recently, President Trump publicly stated that he will not attend President-Elect Biden's inauguration.
+Another important symbolic aspect of the presidential inauguration is that, historically, the previous president attends as a symbol of a transition of power between elected leaders, but this is not required; John Adams, John Quincy Adams, Martin Van Buren, Andrew Johnson, and Donald Trump all chose not to attend the inauguration of the men to whom they lost.
+Oftentimes, additional former presidents will also attend.
+The inauguration of Barack Obama in 2009 became the first time in history every living former president was in attendance at the swearing-in ceremony.

 "But every difference of opinion is not a difference of principle.
 We have called by different names brethren of the same principles.
-We are all Republicans, we are all Federalists."

---Thomas Jefferson, First Inaugural Address
+We are all Republicans, we are all Federalists." --Thomas Jefferson, First Inaugural Address

-"So, first of all, let me assert my firm belief that the only thing we have to fear is fear itself-nameless, unreasoning, unjustified terror which paralyzes needed efforts to convert retreat into advance."

---Franklin Delano Roosevelt, First Inaugural Address
+"So, first of all, let me assert my firm belief that the only thing we have to fear is fear itself-nameless, unreasoning, unjustified terror which paralyzes needed efforts to convert retreat into advance." --Franklin Delano Roosevelt, First Inaugural Address

 During the modern Inauguration Day, the swearing in of the president in Washington, DC is often preceded or followed by a parade while the speech is attended by thousands of excited Americans.
 This event requires a great deal of planning on the part of the Architect of the Capitol, in collaboration with the elected president's team and local leaders.
-The big question now is how this will be different during the COVID-19 pandemic, when it would be unsafe to have massive group gatherings; it's important to note, though, that you do not need a large audience to actual swear in the president!
-No matter what, the new president will continue a tradition begun by the first president, George Washington, and seek to ensure the "preservation of the sacred fire of liberty" and this great experiment in republican government "entrusted to the hands of the American people.
+At times, current events have limited the crowds, but it's important to note, that you do not need a large audience to actually swear in the president!
+No matter what, the new president will continue a tradition begun by the first president, George Washington, and seek to ensure the "preservation of the sacred fire of liberty" and this great experiment in republican government "entrusted to the hands of the American people".